StanislavBratchikov/StanislavBratchikov.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a post baccalaureate researcher at the Pulmonary department of Northwestern University, Chicago, who is focused on developing and applying interpretable machine learning methods to biomedicine domain.
-My goal is to bridge the gap between clinicians and computational researchers building interpreatable and scalable algorithms and pipelines that handle multimodal data such as Electorinc Health Records, -omics and flow cytometry data enhancing field of personolised medecine.
+My goal is to bridge the gap between clinicians and computational researchers building interpretable and scalable algorithms and pipelines that handle multimodal data such as Electronic Health Records, -omics and flow cytometry data enhancing field of personalized medicine.
 <br>
 <br>
-As aspiring PhD student who is looking to study Biomedical and Compitational Biology, I want to form active colloborations with practicing clinicians to help develop accurate models for handling multi modal biological data.
-These models will be intergrated into hospital workflows to aid clinical decision making and to tailor patients’ care to their unique clinical and genomic traits.
+As aspiring PhD student who is looking to study Biomedical and Computational Biology, I want to form active collaborations with practicing clinicians to help develop accurate models for handling multi modal biological data.
+These models will be integrated into hospital workflows to aid clinical decision making and to tailor patients’ care to their unique clinical and genomic traits.

 {style="text-align: justify;"}